Planning a trip to Yellowstone In October? Wondering if it is too late to visit?

 - Crowd Level – October has the lowest crowd levels for the “summer season” (essentially when the park roads are open to cars and not just snowmobiles).

 - Visitor Centers – Mammoth Hot Springs Gift Shop, Mammoth Clinic, and Albright Visitor Center are open year round.
 Other visitor centers are opened seasonally or depending on the weather.
-For an updated list of current openings, check the Yellowstone National Park website.
+For an updated list of current openings, check the Yellowstone NPS site.

 Yellowstone Weather in October